fajrulfx/fajrulfx/README.md

 - 👋 Hi, I’m @fajrulfx
-- 👀 I’m interested in physics, education, and media
+- 👀 I have interest in physics, education, and media
-- 🌱 I’m currently working on science communication project and sometimes I code
+- 🌱 I’m currently working on science communication project and also code occasionally
-- 🏫 I have background in physics from Cardiff University, with a research in supernovae modelling
+- 🏫 I have background in physics from Cardiff University, with a research background in supernovae modeling

 <!---
 fajrulfx/fajrulfx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.